 If you would like more information, you should speak to your legal provider.

 As a parent, you have responsibilities and rights.
-You also have choices in arranging your child support in a way that works for you and the other parent.
+You can also choose how to arrange your child support in a way that works for you and the other parent.

 Parenting plans are written plans that can include an agreement about the amount of time your children will be in each parent’s care.